odinuv/web/articles/http/index.md

 - `Location` -- server commands the client to redirect to a new location

 You can see that server can tell you browser what to do (store cookies, redirect, to cache or not to cache a file).
 The browser is implemented in a way that it obeys server commands.
-The communication is quiet complicated and sometimes one HTTP request leads immediately to another.
+The communication is quite complicated and sometimes one HTTP request leads immediately to another.

 ### Response status codes